juj/wasm_webgpu/README.md

 This repository contains an Emscripten system library for utilizing WebGPU from a C/C++ codebase, along with a few small C code examples on how to use it.

-To utilize the library in your own application, copy the contents of the `lib/` directory into your project:
+To utilize the library in your own WebAssembly application, copy the contents of the `lib/` directory into your project:

  - [lib/lib_webgpu.h](https://github.com/juj/wasm_webgpu/blob/main/lib/lib_webgpu.h)
  - [lib/lib_webgpu.js](https://github.com/juj/wasm_webgpu/blob/main/lib/lib_webgpu.js)